ChianNi/Intel_SD_Training/Readme_sd_training.md

 3.QTM (Quick Timing Models)
 In the early stages of the design cycle, if a block not yet have a netlist, we can use a quick timing model to describe its initial timing.
 Later in the cycle, we can replace each quick timing model with a netlist block to obtain more accurate timing

->Can refer here for more detials: http://mantravlsi.blogspot.com/2014/06/timing-models-etm-qtm-ilm.html
+>Can refer here for more details: http://mantravlsi.blogspot.com/2014/06/timing-models-etm-qtm-ilm.html

 </details>